FinalVossler/Root-Front-Host/README.md

 - Write the payment methods cypress tests
 - Write the shipping methods cypress tests
 - Rename FileInptus to inputFiles for consistency with InputSelect

+- Add backend verifications for when a shipping method is deleted (make sure to delete it for orders too => make the shipping method options )
+- Add backend verification for when an entity is deleted (make sure to delete it for orders too => make the product optional)

 # https://www.vivamed.com/